Biology is the scientific study of life. From the smallest unicellular organism to the complex interactions between living beings and our planet.

 Table of Contents

-It is human nature to be curious about the things around us, more so with regards to our understanding of life.
+It is human nature to be curious about the things around us, more so with regard to our understanding of life.
 And so, this begs the question: “What is life?”
 In this topic, we will familiarize ourselves with unifying characteristics that describe what makes a being alive.
 Click here to go to the article.

 - Order or Organization